Non-Liquid Cellular States: Introduction and Summary

-\Ref{Wang2017loc1705.06728} points out that for those topological orders with a 2+1D (3d) discrete gauge theory (can be twisted by group cohomology cocycle as \cite{Dijkgraaf1989pzCMP}), for many cases, the {anyon condensation} types of gapped boundaries in fact has a one-to-one correspondence to the {{\bf\emph{gauge-(symmetry) breaking}}} type of gapped boundary construction.\footnote{Since gauge-symmetry is only a gauge description redundancy, but not a global symmetry, from now we will refer the gauge-symmetry breaking simply as {{\bf\emph{gauge-breaking}}}.
-See the details in Appendix E and F of \Ref{Wang2017loc1705.06728} on this mechanism, see also Sec.~7 of \Ref{Wang2018edf1801.05416}.} While the {gauge-(symmetry)}-breaking gapped boundaries can also be systematically obtained from gauging the {{\bf\emph{global-symmetry breaking}}} gapped boundaries, we have the following schematic relation for 1+1D (2d) topological gapped boundaries or gapped interfaces:\footnote{The gapped interface between two gapped topological states $\bf{Z_A}$ and $\bf{Z_B}$ has a one-to-one correspondence to a gapped boundary of the folded gapped topological states $\bf{Z_A} \otimes \bf{Z_B}$ by the folding trick, Thus, in this work, we can always interchange the gapped boundary or the gapped interface construction to each other.\\ In \Eq{eq:breaking-1} and others, when we use the notation ``$\Longleftrightarrow$,'' this means there is a way to go between the left and right hand sides.
+\Refe{Wang2017loc1705.06728} points out that for many cases of topological orders with a 2+1D (3d) discrete gauge theory (can be twisted by group cohomology cocycle as \cite{Dijkgraaf1989pzCMP}), the {anyon condensation} types of gapped boundaries in fact have a one-to-one correspondence to the {{\bf\emph{gauge-(symmetry) breaking}}} type of gapped boundary construction.\footnote{Since gauge-symmetry is only a gauge description redundancy, but not a global symmetry, from now we will refer the gauge-symmetry breaking simply as {{\bf\emph{gauge-breaking}}}.
+See the details in Appendix E and F of \Refe{Wang2017loc1705.06728} on this mechanism, see also Sec.~7 of \Refe{Wang2018edf1801.05416}.} While the {gauge-(symmetry)}-breaking gapped boundaries can also be systematically obtained from gauging the {{\bf\emph{global-symmetry breaking}}} gapped boundaries, we have the following schematic relation for 1+1D (2d) topological gapped boundaries or gapped interfaces:\footnote{The gapped interface between two gapped topological states $\bf{Z_A}$ and $\bf{Z_B}$ has a one-to-one correspondence to a gapped boundary of the folded gapped topological states $\bf{Z_A} \otimes \bf{\overline{Z}_B}$ by the folding trick {(here ${\bf{\overline{Z}_B}}$ takes the opposite orientation into account)}.
+Thus, we can always interchange the gapped boundary or the gapped interface construction to each other.
+In \Eq{eq:breaking-1} and others, when we use the notation ``$\Longleftrightarrow$,'' this means there is a way to go between the left and right hand sides.
 When we use the notation ``$\Rightarrow$,'' this means there is a way to understand the left hand side approach in terms of the right hand side approach.
-By ``$\stackrel{\text{un/gauging}}{\Longleftrightarrow}$,'' we mean that going to the right we have ``$\stackrel{\text{gauging}}{\Longrightarrow}$,'' while going to the left we have ``$\stackrel{\text{ungauging}}{\Longleftarrow}$.'' } \bea \text{global-symmetry-breaking} \stackrel{\text{un/gauging}}{\Longleftrightarrow} \text{gauge-(symmetry)-breaking} \Rightarrow \text{anyon condensation}. \eea In addition, \Ref{Wang2017loc1705.06728} and \Ref{Wang2018edf1801.05416}'s systematic construction of {global-symmetry-breaking} and {gauge-(symmetry)-breaking} gapped boundaries can be applied to gapped bulk phases of any physical dimension and higher dimensions (2+1D, 3+1D, 4+1D bulk, etc.).
+By ``$\stackrel{\text{un/gauging}}{\Longleftrightarrow}$,'' we mean that going to the right we have ``$\stackrel{\text{gauging}}{\Longrightarrow}$,'' while going to the left we have ``$\stackrel{\text{ungauging}}{\Longleftarrow}$.'' } \bea \text{global-symmetry-breaking} \stackrel{\text{un/gauging}}{\Longleftrightarrow} \text{gauge-(symmetry)-breaking} \Rightarrow \text{anyon condensation}. \eea In addition, \Refe{Wang2017loc1705.06728} and \Refe{Wang2018edf1801.05416}'s systematic construction of {global-symmetry-breaking} and {gauge-(symmetry)-breaking} gapped boundaries can be applied to gapped bulk phases of any physical dimension and higher dimensions (2+1D, 3+1D, 4+1D bulk, etc.).